marcobrioschi/merchantconverter/README.md

 * I separated the responsibilities for each representation and for the intergalactic (due to his complexity) I separated the builder from the formatter.

-* If use the flag _--timemaster_ the program enable the dialect of TimeMaster plane (that use III instead of IV)
+* If you use the flag _--timemaster_ the program enable the dialect of TimeMaster planet that use III instead of IV (I used and adapter)

+* You can write expression using operators '+' '-' '/' '*' and parenthesis

 ### Notes